-But have you ever thought about how accurate your rank tracker really is?
+Have you ever stopped to think how accurate your rank tracker really is?

-Let’s first make something clear: no rank tracking tool is infallible.
-Whoever guarantees 100% accurate data is wrongly assuming the search engines never change.
+Let’s first make something clear: no rank tracker is perfect.
+If somebody guarantees 100% accurate data, they are wrongly assuming that search engines never change.

-But that doesn’t mean that all rank trackers are created equal.
+But that’s not to say all rank trackers are created equal.

-While ranking data errors can happen with any tool – and we’ll discuss why this is so later on – few tools take accuracy as seriously as SerpWatch.
+Ranking data errors can happen with any tool – and we’ll discuss why this is so later on.
+However, few tools take accuracy as seriously as SerpWatch.

-This is why SerpWatch has designed its very own high-accuracy system that minimizes and accounts for rank tracking errors.
+SerpWatch designed its very own high-accuracy system that minimizes and accounts for rank tracking errors.

-Because what if your tool is glitching and your position hasn’t actually changed?
+Because what if the app is lagging and your position hasn’t actually changed?

-So before we delve deeper into the secrets behind SerpWatch’s near-perfect accuracy, let’s discuss why ranking errors happen in the first place.
+So before we dive deeper into the details of SerpWatch’s near-perfect accuracy, let’s discuss why rank errors happen in the first place.

-In order to assess the accuracy of a rank tracker, we first need to define what “accurate data” even means in this context.
+To assess how accurate a rank tracker is, we first need to define what “accurate data” means in this context.

 Once upon a time, SERPs for the same query had a uniform look – regardless of who was performing the search.

 But we’ve come a long way since then.
-SERPs are now being constantly updated as they adapt to individual preferences of the searcher.
+Google is now constantly updating SERPs and adapting it to the individual preferences of the searcher.

 This is because Google’s primary aim is to serve results that are as relevant as possible to the user.

-Personalized results are search results based on more than query strings and tailor-made to suit individual users’ needs.
+Personalized results are based on more than query strings and tailor-made to match individual users’ needs.

-This is very similar to the way humans process natural language – words don’t exist in a vacuum and interpretation always requires context.
+This is very similar to the way humans process natural language.

-Seeing that Google aims to emulate natural language processing when delivering results, it will take your query and try to understand how the individual words are semantically related.
+This is why Google will take your query and try to understand how individual words are semantically related.

 But that’s not all.